Turning Arguments Into Opportunities: Tips for Navigating Disagreements in Your Relationship

 2. Pick the Right Time

-• The moment someone gets home after a long day.
+• The moment someone walks in the door after a long day.

-• Just before one of you is heading out the door.
+• Just before one of you heads out.

 3. Listen Actively